kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 }
 ```

 We've added the `async` keyword onto `_loadData()` to tell Dart that it's asynchronous, and also the `await` keyword on the `http.get()` call that is blocking.
 We're using a `dataUrl` value that is set to the GitHub API endpoint that retrieves members for a GitHub organization.
-Feel free to change the organization to your own.
+Feel free to change the organization to your own if you're following along.

 When the HTTP call completes, we pass a callback to `setState()` that runs synchronously on the UI thread.
-In this case, we'are decoding the JSON response and assigning it to the `_members` list.
+In this case, we're decoding the JSON response and assigning it to the `_members` list.

 Add an `initState()` override to `GHFlutterState` that calls `_loadData()` when the state is initialized: